 Data must be accessed using the Business Central app for Teams.
 Users must have the Business Central app for Teams installed and must use one of the supported Teams clients.
 For a list of Teams clients supported by Business Central, see Minimum Requirements for Using Business Central.

-Users must be assigned a Microsoft 365 licence from one of the following plans.
+Users must be assigned a Microsoft 365 license from one of the following plans.

 Can't find your plan in the list?
 Microsoft is continually looking for feedback on how we can improve our service and expand our offering so that more customers can take advantage of this capability.
 Share your idea for which plans we should support next at https://aka.ms/bcIdeas.

-Users must be assigned a Microsoft 365 licence that has the Microsoft Teams app enabled in the list of apps for that licence.
+Users must be assigned a Microsoft 365 license that has the Microsoft Teams app enabled in the list of apps for that license.

 Supported apps Service Plan ID Microsoft Teams 57ff2da0-773e-42df-b2af-ffb7a2317929

-The organisation must have at least one other user that is assigned a Dynamics 365 Business Central licence.
+The organization must have at least one other user that is assigned a Dynamics 365 Business Central license.

 - Get an understanding of the user access flow to help plan your approach and configuration of Business Central to match the business needs.
 See User Access Flow.

-- Set up your environment and users for access with Microsoft 365 licences.
-See Set Up Access with Microsoft 365 Licences .
+- Set up your environment and users for access with with Microsoft 365 licenses.
+See Set Up Access with Microsoft 365 Licenses .